 Obesity is an increasing problem.
 According to the National Institutes of Health, 60% of American adults are overweight and 35% are considered obese, while about 25% of American children are overweight or obese.
 And the numbers are rising.
 In fact, if current trends continue, more than half of American adults are likely to be obese by 2030.
 Taking weight off, and keeping it off, is difficult.
 Many people who lose weight later gain back some or all of the excess pounds.

-Despite continuing research on obesity, there are no medications, herbs, or supplements that can help you lose a significant amount of weight, and all have some side effects.
+Despite continuing research on obesity, there are no medicines, herbs, or supplements that can help you lose a significant amount of weight, and all have some side effects.
 The only way to lose weight is to reduce the amount of calories you eat and increase your activity level.
-These actions improve your health in many ways -- in addition to helping you lose weight.
+These actions improve your health in many ways, in addition to helping you lose weight.

 Signs and Symptoms

-Obesity is usually determined by body mass index, or BMI - a formula that calculates a ratio of your height to your weight.
+Obesity is usually determined by body mass index (BMI), which is a formula that calculates the ratio of your height to your weight.